The Sarah Jane Adventures

 Mona Lisa's Revenge by Phil Ford, directed by Joss Agnew

-Clyde has developed a talent for painting, and a piece of his artwork earns his class a trip to see the Mona Lisa, which is on display at a London gallery.
-But suddenly, something hidden in the bowels of the gallery brings the painting to life.
-Mona Lisa turns out to be a sinister woman gifted with unearthly powers, who searches the gallery for her mysterious missing “brother”.
-Investigating, Sarah Jane is trapped in a painting by Mona Lisa, leaving only Luke, Clyde and Rani to stop the threat and restore Mona Lisa to her frame.
+Clyde has developed a talent for art.
+Luke secretly entered one of his pieces in a contest, and it has won their class a trip to see the Mona Lisa, which is on display at a London gallery.
+But something hidden in the bowels of the gallery brings the painting to life, and Mona Lisa turns out to be a sinister woman gifted with unearthly powers.
+She forces the weak-willed curator, Lionel Harding, to help her search the gallery for her mysterious “brother”.
+And when Sarah Jane arrives to investigate, Mona Lisa traps her inside a painting -- leaving Luke, Clyde and Rani to stop the threat on their own.

 The Gift